Documentation

 This is a valid assumption, for example, for the transport of oxygen within a water flow.
 It is important to note that scalar transport does not assume any physical dimensions for passive quantities.
 Refer to this documentation page for more information about passive species.

-This parameter is exclusive to convective heat transfer, conjugate heat transfer v2.0, and conjugate heat transfer (ibm) analysis.
+This parameter is exclusive to convective heat transfer, conjugate heat transfer v2.0, conjugate heat transfer (IBM), and multi-purpose analyses.
 The user can enable or disable this parameter via an on/off toggle.

 When the toggle is off, the Boussinesq approximation is used.
 This approximation is valid for small temperature variations within the domain.
 This assumption is often used, for example, in natural convection simulations.
 If the toggle is off, use Gauge pressure (0 Pa).